ChrisMarinos/FSharpKoans/README.md

 ### Getting Started

 The F# Koans currently target Visual Studio 2010.
-The koans should also work with Visual Studio 2008, Visual Studio 11+, command line Mono, MonoDevelop, and Xamarin Studio.
+The koans should also work with Visual Studio 2015+, command line Mono, MonoDevelop, and Xamarin Studio.

 *NOTE: [NuGet](http://nuget.org/) is required to properly resolve dependencies.*